 Every small business gets good press publicity and good media coverage.
 Identify whom you want to reach and use multiple media channels to reach them.
 Contact relevant journalists and find out how they use press coverage.
 Use social media to share your business achievements as reported in the news.
 If you have a pitch letter that lights up a journalist’s eyes like children receiving gifts, you should send it.

 Startups must be imaginative and inventive to create public relations on their terms.
-Use word of mouth to industry influencers, engage your audience through social media, and develop fun content.
+Use word of mouth with industry influencers, engage your audience through social media, and develop fun content.
 If you can’t afford a large-scale PR campaign or hire a leading PR firm, focus on building relationships with influencers.
 Find out whom you want to meet and connect with your target customers in advance.
 Then, budding entrepreneurs can develop a compelling presence for their brand on social media.

 Find the appropriate way to showcase your brand and story and produce dynamic and engaging content.
 Create an online community and follow others who interact with you on social media.
 Entrepreneur: You control the tone, voice, and facts when creating and launching your press.
 Brainstorm publications that match your company.